DOI-USGS/mortar/README.md

 enhancements.
 This is a community developed package and we want it to be inclusive of the needs of our community.
 If considering contributing, please read [CONTRIBUTING.md]() for more information.
-Also, please read through [CONDUCT.md]() to ensure that we maintan a warm, welcoming, safe, and professional environment.
+Also, please read through [CONDUCT.md]() to ensure that we maintain a warm, welcoming, safe, and professional environment.

 ## Disclaimer